Srivaths-P/Dockerless-Online-Judge/README.md

 ### Workflow

 1.  **Update Server Data:** First, update the files on your server inside the `server_data/contests/` directory.
-2.  **Trigger the Reload:** From your server's command line, use `curl` to send a POST request to the reload endpoint.
+2.  **Trigger the Reload:** Use `curl` to send a POST request to the reload endpoint.
     ```bash
     # Replace YOUR_STATIC_TOKEN_HERE with the value from your .env file
-    curl -X POST "http://127.0.0.1:8000/api/v1/contests/reload" -H "Authorization: Bearer YOUR_STATIC_TOKEN_HERE"
+    curl -X POST "https://doj.sriv.in/api/v1/contests/reload" -H "Authorization: Bearer YOUR_STATIC_TOKEN_HERE"
     ```

 ## Contest & Problem Format

 To add content, create directories and files inside the `server_data/contests/` directory.
-Read the sample server_data folder and files for clarity.

 **Directory Structure:**
 ```